Blank Page troubleshooting

 You will of course want to review the contents of those files first so you can address the problems they’re recording.

 If you don’t purge them, it will eventually slow down your website’s performance, and use up a large amount of disk space.

 NOTE: If you’re running Zen Cart v1.3.8 or older, you REALLY need to UPGRADE ASAP!
-In the meantime, to enable the debug logging on older versions, use the Debug Error-Logging Tool from our downloads area.
+In the meantime, to enable the debug logging on older versions, use the Debug Error-Logging Tool from the Zen Cart plugins library.

 b) Using Error Messages